mosop/have_files/README.md

 * expected_dir : A path to your expected file tree. (required)
 * base_dir : A base path of working directory.
 To compare file trees with `git diff`, have_files makes a working directory, that is temporary and uniquely named, under this path and copies all of target files into the working directory. (default: `/tmp`)
 * cleanup : Determines whether working directory will be deleted after test ends. (default: `true`)
-* &block : A handler for preparing actual file tree.
-It is called with a working directory's path.

 #### Details

-If an actual value is `String`, have_files treats the value as a path of directory whose actual files.
+have_files treats an actual value as a path of directory whose actual files.
 Then have_files copies the directory into a working directory and compares it to an expected file tree.

-If an actual value is `nil`, have_files does nothing for preparing an actual file tree.
-However, you can specify a handler to the `block` parameter to manually prepare an actual file tree.
-See Usage.

 ## Releases

+* v0.3.0
+  * (Breaking Change) nil can't be passed as an actual value any longer.
 * v0.2.0
   * (Experimental) spec2 matcher
   * (Breaking Change) Move HaveFiles::Expectation to HaveFiles::Spec::Expectation